Actively Recruiting

 • Living with HIV

-• One or fewer HIV care visits in the past 12 months OR virally unsuppressed (viral load >50 copies/mL) OR at high risk for poor HIV care adherence (PHQ ≥ 3, GAD ≥ 3, active substance use)
+• Less than or equal to 1 HIV care visit in the previous 12 months OR virally unsuppressed (greater than 50 copies/mL) OR at high risk for poor HIV care adherence

 • Experienced intimate partner violence within the previous 2 years

-• Able to attend in-person sessions up to 8 times
+• Ability to attend in-person sessions for up to 8 weeks

-• Do not report immediate severe danger from partner
+• Do not report immediate severe danger from their partner

 • Fluent in English